dev99problems/great-suspender-link-trimmer/README.md

 # great-suspender-link-trimmer

-Single page for trimming meta info from The Great Suspender extension links(in suspended mode)
+This is the single page for doing only one simple thing — remove all meta information from suspended links by the browser extension [The Great Suspender](https://github.com/greatsuspender/thegreatsuspender)